Niklas Luhmann (2021), Die Grenzen der Verwaltung (The Limits of Administration), Berlin: Suhrkamp.

 Chapter Eight - Environmental Synthesis

 Luhmann discusses the mechanisms that allow a system to control and maintain itself, even in the face of complex and changing environments.
 These mechanisms include the ability to differentiate between actions and behavioral expectations, to identify the limits of the system and to regulate the distribution of resources within the system.
 Luhmann argues that these mechanisms are essential for the system to be able to enter into meaningful and lasting relationships with multiple, non-coordinated environments, and that they help the system to achieve a degree of autonomy and invariance.
-However, the synthesis of requirements from different environments remains problematic in terms of existence and performance.
+The synthesis of requirements from different environments remains problematic in terms of existence and performance.